blakelead/vault-tool/README.md

 }
 ```

-Copy secrets from one Vault to another:
+Copy secrets from one Vault to another (or from one path to another in the same Vault):

 ```bash
 > vault-tool migrate --config vault-tool.yaml secret/path secret/otherpath
 ```

-Delete entire path:
+Delete all secrets under a path:

 ```bash
 > vault-tool delete --config vault-tool.yaml secret/path
 ```

-## Implemented Features

-- Copy secrets from one path to another in the same or different Vaults
-- Output secrets in stdout in JSON format
-- Delete secret or path

 ## Planned Features